-The Society for Research in Child Development is pleased to announce the availability of small grants to support pilot or small-scale research projects by early career scholars (5 years or less since completion of terminal degree).
+The Society for Research in Child Development (SRCD) is pleased to announce its second annual Small Grants Program for Early Career Scholars.
+These small grants are available to support pilot or small-scale research projects by early career scholars (no more than five years or less since completion of terminal degree).

 Supporting the Next Generation of Scholars

-- Will contribute to the applicant’s competitiveness for external funding and/or career development; and
+- Will contribute to the applicant’s competitiveness for external funding and/or career advancement, and

 Eligibility and Evaluation Criteria